-There is no physical abuse in the relationship, perhaps only emotional abuse in the form of unkept promises, unmet expectations, unfulfilled desires.
-Such promises, expectations and desires that were made and agreed upon mutually but one of the partner is unable to match up.
+There is no physical abuse in the relationship, perhaps only emotional abuse in the form of unkept promises, unmet expectations, and unfulfilled desires.
+Such promises, expectations, and desires were made and agreed upon mutually but one of the partners is unable to match up.
 The stronger one may not move out because he pities the weaker one.
 They keep telling themselves that the other person is trying to change.
 The fact is that you cannot be in love with someone out of pity.
-You can be caring, loving, concerned but not in love.
+You can be caring, loving, and concerned but not in love.

-So, should you stay put or call it quits when a relationship is an average one, it is non-abusive but also unfulfilling- should you move out of a relationship?
+So, should you stay put or call it quits when a relationship is an average one, it is non-abusive but also unfulfilling – should you move out of such a relationship?
 The truth is, it is you alone who can make that decision.
 Do not seek external opinions or affirmations.
 You sit down in peace and jot down what is important to you.
-For example, is money more important to you than love, your own fulfillment or having both parents for your children?
+For example, is money more important to you than love, your own fulfillment, or having both parents for your children?

 Spend time with yourself in solitude.
 If you want to make the existing relationship work, or you just cannot call it quits, you are only left with one choice: accept your partner exactly the way he is.
 You have tried to change him, and he has tried to change himself but it has not worked.
 Acceptance will give you peace.